karinafukuda/catbook_angular/README.md

 ## Api

-- Created from teacher Alvaro - Alura.
+- Created by teacher Alvaro - Alura.

 Run `npm start` for a data server at api.
 Navigate to `http://localhost:3000/`